 Tutelaries over places of nature: The world is alive and full of many Gods, and because of this parts of the natural landscape such as trees, lakes, rivers, oceans, mountains and more also have tutelary divinities.
 Tiberinus, a Daimon of the river Tiber, is a good example of this.

 - The Lares, of the household and family

 - The Penates, of the storehouse and inner home

 - The Personal Daimon (Genius) of the Paterfamilias

 These divinities are honored and worshiped at the Lararium, the household shrine.

 Patron of Profession

-There are also deities who are patrons of that are relevant over particular lines of work or lifestyles, life choices and even stages of life.
+There are also deities who are patrons that are relevant to particular lines of work or lifestyles, life choices, and even stages of life.
 In the role of patron of a profession, Gods may be your protector and keep you safe and increase your good fortune and luck in your endeavors, if through piety and sacrifice you engage in a personal relation with them and remain in their divine benevolence.

 These types of Patrons are far easier to see and figure out than the patrons of cities.
 Hermes, for example, is the God of commerce and messengers, and as such, He would be a patron of merchants and couriers.
 Hestia is Goddess of the hearth and a virgin Goddess, and as such, She is a patron of homemakers and virgins.
 Hera, as Goddess of marriage and womanhood, is the patron of every married woman.
 Athene, as Goddess of wisdom, could be a patron of students and strategists.